travis-ci/docs-travis-ci-com/blog/_posts/2013-01-25-the-worker-gets-a-revamp.md

 **HAPPY FRIDAY!**

-It's been a long time since I've written a blog post, and what a perfect time to fix that!

 For the past 6+ months I've been working hard on a bunch of changes related to how your tests are run.
 This includes everything from the stability of the VMs, to the services we install on the VMs, and, not forgetting, _how we run your test suite._

 Travis is broken up into various small apps, each with a very focused responsibility.
 One of these apps is called [Travis Worker](https://github.com/travis-ci/travis-worker) and its responsibility is to manage a virtual machine (VM), get a Job from our queue (using RabbitMQ), run the build/job, and report the logs chunks and final job state.